freecode23/peach-os/README.md

 ## 2. load the bootloader as hard drive to qemu
 qemu-system-x86_64 -hda ./boot.bin

-## 3. to check if we are in protected mode debug remotely using qemu
+## 3. to check if we are in protected mode debug remotely using qemu. inside the bin directory:
 gdb-multiarch
 target remote | qemu-system-x86_64 -hda ./boot.bin -S -gdb stdio
 press c to continue